Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Introduction

-With the development of artificial neural networks (ANNs) in computer vision and natural language processing, ANNs and their applications in the research field of BCIs are attracting more and more attention.
-Compared with traditional decoding methods that manually extract features, ANNs are able to extract complex time-frequency features of EEG without prior feature assumption.
-For example, ConvNet\cite{Schirrmeister2017} with different number of convolutional layers has been investigated in several studies with MI-EEG open datasets.
-Results suggested that the performance of shallow convolutional neural networks (ConvNet) was comparative to classical methods utilizing FBCSP features and LDA classifiers.
-Another successful ANN architecture, EEGNet \cite{Lawhern2018}, has shown high robustness in various BCI paradigms including MI-BCI, P300, and SSVEP.
+With the development of artificial neural network (ANN) in computer vision and natural language processing, ANNs and their applications in the research field of BCIs are attracting more and more attention (\cite{schwemmer2018meeting}), \cite{al2021deep}, \cite{craik2019deep}).
+Compared with traditional decoding methods that manually extract features, ANNs are able to extract complex features of EEG without prior feature assumption.
+For example, ConvNet (\cite{schirrmeister2017deep}) has played a significant role in the decoding of motor imagery by setting appropriate convolutional layers and adjusting network parameters.
+Results suggest that the performance of shallow convolutional neural networks (hereinafter referred to ConvNet) is comparative to classical methods utilizing FBCSP features and LDA classifiers.
+Another successful ANN architecture, EEGNet (\cite{lawhern2018eegnet}), has shown high robustness in various BCI paradigms includingerror-related negativity responses (ERN), P300 visual-evoked potentials, movement-related cortical potentials (MRCP), and sensory motor rhythms (SMR).
 Both ANN decoding methods work with the premise that the training data and the test data are sampled from the same distribution.
-However, EEG is considered non-stationary and has low signal-to-noise ratio.
-Even recorded from the same participant, EEG feature distribution from different recording sessions will not be the same.\cite{Shenoy2006}
+However, EEG signals are characterized by their non-stationary nature and low signal-to-noise ratio (\cite{sanei2013eeg}).
+Even when recorded from the same participant, the distribution of EEG features may exhibit discrepancies across different recording sessions (\cite{shenoy2006towards}).
+In practical applications, cross-session EEG data collection is very common, participants are instructed to collect data of two (or more) sessions with time intervals.
+The data of several earlier sessions are used for training the model, and the data of the later sessions are used to evaluate the model performance.